Park Yu-ha: Synopsis

-Editions

-A Japanese language version of the book was published in Japan in November 2014.

-On 1 February 2016, Park made the book available online hoping to help solve the comfort women issue.

 Controversy

-Park's book Comfort women of the Empire contains a significantly different narrative about comfort women compared to the previously accepted narratives, as it describes in depth of the imperialistic exploits by Japan, patriarchal system in Korea and also capitalistic exploits of the "dealers".
-This explanation brought fierce anger from the comfort women supporters, since her explanation were analyzed as "virtually an exoneration to Japan" from the critics.
+Park's book Comfort Women of the Empire contains a significantly different narrative about comfort women compared to the previously accepted narratives, as it describes in depth the imperialistic exploits by Japan, the patriarchal system in Korea and also the capitalistic exploits of the "dealers".
+This explanation brought fierce anger from the comfort women supporters since her explanation was analyzed as "virtually an exoneration to Japan" by the critics.

-Chong Yung-hwan, Professor at the Meiji Gakuin University criticized "Comfort women of Empire" for misinterpreting and distorting basic source and previous research, and advocating colonialism.
+Chong Yung-hwan, Professor at the Meiji Gakuin University criticized Comfort Women of the Empire for misinterpreting and distorting basic sources and previous research and advocating colonialism.

 Nine former comfort women in Nanume-Jip (나눔의 집), seeking to ban sales of the book, filed suit in both civil and criminal court, claiming that the scholar had defamed them.
 She was asked to pay 10 million won, or $8,262, to each of nine women.
 She was also accused by a Korean prosecutor.

-On 25 November 2015, against the indictment of Park, 54 Japanese scholars and intellectuals including Kenzaburō Ōe (大江 健三郎, Nobel Laureate) Tomiichi Murayama (村山 富市, former Prime minister of Japan), Yōhei Kōno (河野 洋平, former Minister of Foreign Affairs of Japan) and Chizuko Ueno (上野 千鶴子, professor, Tokyo University) addressed statements supporting Park Yu-ha, and asking for the Korean government's withdrawal of the accusation and criticizing South Korean prosecutors for “suppressing the freedom of scholarship and press.”
+On 25 November 2015, against the indictment of Park, 54 Japanese scholars and intellectuals including Kenzaburō Ōe (大江 健三郎, Nobel Laureate), Tomiichi Murayama (村山 富市, former Prime minister of Japan), Yōhei Kōno (河野 洋平, former Minister of Foreign Affairs of Japan) and Chizuko Ueno (上野 千鶴子, professor, Tokyo University) addressed statements supporting Park Yu-ha, and asking for the Korean government's withdrawal of the accusation and criticizing South Korean prosecutors for “suppressing the freedom of scholarship and press.”
 190 Korean intellectuals also followed the statements.
 On January 17, 2017, Professor Noam Chomsky at MIT and Professor Bruce Cumings at University of Chicago joined in the previous statements addressed by Japanese scholars previously, with requesting immediate withdrawal of presecusion or sentence 'Not guilty', with supporting Park Yu-ha.

-South Korean major scholars argue that it is right to legally ban the book Comfort Women of the Empire.
-According to them, Park Yu-ha's view on the issue of Japanese Military Sexual Slavery should be treated the same as the way Holocaust denial is handled in Europe.

 On January 25, 2017, the 11th criminal division of Seoul Dongbu District Court acquitted Park on the defamation charges.
+The court said "no circumstances were confirmed to indicate that standard research ethics were violated or that the dignity of victims was belittled, such as infringing on their right to self-determination and freedom of privacy and confidentiality."